 OVERVIEW

-YEN Studios is a multidisciplinary creative studio primarily focused on storytelling through personal design, visual art, podcasts, and editorial content; their website allows for the showcase towards these creative forms of media under a cohesive brand identity that is still evolving.
-During this project, I was responsible for building the digital foundation of their site while adapting to the constantly changing visual direction, integrating some visual and written content to ensure an experience to reflect their creative identity.
+YEN Studios is a multidisciplinary creative studio focused on storytelling through personal design, visual art, podcasts, and editorial content.
+Their website now showcases these creative forms under a cohesive brand identity that is still actively evolving.

 EVOLVING BRAND AND UNDEFINED DIRECTION

 At the start of the project, YEN’s brand identity was still taking shape.
 Their aesthetic and philosophy center around creativity across all mediums, encouraging exploration through design, sound, and storytelling.
-The color palette, typography, and voice were being refined by multiple designers, resulting in shifting visual concepts and overlapping ideas.
+Multiple designers were refining the look and feel at the same time, which meant the visual direction kept changing throughout the project.

 My challenge was to design a digital structure that could evolve alongside the brand.
 A need for flexibility towards new content was a priority to not sacrifice the usability or cohesion with too much personal design implementations.